 There is a large annual precipitation variability in the region.
 However, the exact figures may have some uncertainty due to possible biases in the precipitation data of ERA5 compared to stations over High Mountain Asia (Khanal et al., 2021).
 The true amounts of precipitation over the High Mountains of Asia are highly uncertain in general (Immerzeel et al., 2015).
 Rain gauges are usually situated in the valleys because of accessibility, whereas most of the precipitation falls at high altitudes due to orographic effects.
 Besides, precipitation gauges usually under catch snowfall.
 Remote sensing precipitation products on the other hand underestimate snowfalls.
 Work analyzing glacier mass balances and observed discharge in the upper Indus in the western Himalayas and Karakoram indicates that station-based precipitation products may underestimate the total amount of precipitation by up to 50% (Immerzeel et al., 2015; Immerzeel et al., 2012).
-The use of a numerical weather model-based reanalysis product, like ERA5, which takes the orographic effect into account, could provide better alternative (Khanal et al., 2022).
+The use of a numerical weather model-based reanalysis product, like ERA5, which takes the orographic effect into account, could provide a better alternative (Khanal et al., 2023).

 Again, the boxes show variable signs and trends in precipitation.
-A trend (~1mm per year) of increasing total annual rainfall is evident for the historical period for box FerAnd which covers the mountains in the East, but with significant interannual variability (Table 4).
-In contrast, the precipitation decreases (~-1mm per year) for box BuSaKa which covers the dry central and southern part of Uzbekistan.
+A trend (~0.5 mm per year) of increasing total annual rainfall is evident for the historical period for box FerAndNam which covers the mountains in the East, but with significant interannual variability (Table 4).
+In contrast, the precipitation decreases (~- 1 mm per year) for box KarKho which covers the dry central and western part of Uzbekistan.
+This decreasing trend in precipitation is also observed for other boxes TasSyrDhz, Sur, and BukSamKas.

 Figure 7.
-Average, maximum and minimum yearly temperatures from ERA-5 dataset with trendline for box FerAnd.
+Average, maximum and minimum yearly temperatures from ERA-5 dataset with trendline for box FerAndNam.

 Figure 8.
-Total yearly and maximum 10-day precipitation with a trendline for box FerAnd.
+Total yearly and 10-day maximum cumulative precipitation with a trendline for box FerAndNam.